rened/FunctionalData.jl/README.md

 #### Memory Layout

-Indexing is simplified for dense n-dimensional arrays with individual (n-1)-dimensional items.
+Indexing is simplified for dense n-dimensional arrays, which are viewed as collections of (n-1)-dimensional items.

 For example, this allows to use the exact same code for 2D patches and 3D blocks: